-Staff must never use confidential or personal information about a pupil or their family for their own, or others' advantage (including that of partners, friends, relatives or other organisations).
-Information must never be used to intimidate, humiliate, or embarrass the child.
+Staff must never use confidential or personal information about a colleague or other adult in school, pupil or their family for their own, or others' advantage (including that of partners, friends, relatives or other organisations).
+Information must never be used to intimidate, humiliate, or embarrass the child or another adult.
 Confidential information must never be used casually in conversation or shared with any person other than on a need to know basis.
 In circumstances where the pupil's identity does not need to be disclosed, the information will be used anonymously.